kashyapkaki/log-next-gen/README.md

 import { execTime } from "log-next-gen";
 ```

-- call start and end functions between the code to calculate execution time
+- Call start and end functions between the code to calculate execution time

 ```
 execTime.start();